 While encryption and privacy play a vital role in selecting which messaging app to use, its also necessary to use the messaging apps that our friends use.
 According to Statista (2019) WhatsApp, Facebook Messenger, and WeChat, remain the world's most popular messaging apps despite Facebook's questionable privacy practices.

 There are many messaging apps on the market, but not all of them are as secure as they say.
+In fact, even with the most popular messaging app in the world, you should be aware of any scams on WhatsApp.
 All of the apps on this list offer end-to-end encryption, which means that no one can see your ‘secret’ conversations unless they have a private key to decrypt your message.
 Most importantly, that means even the service provider can’t see your messages – not even abusive employees, hackers or government officials.
 However, their additional features – and shortcomings – are all different.

 We reviewed the pros and cons of 7 encrypted messaging apps and ranked them from the least to the most secure.

 With over 1 billion users, WhatsApp is one of the most widely used messaging apps.
 It’s easy to use and offers features such as location and file sharing, gifs, and even desktop support.
 It also uses the powerful encryption protocol developed for Signal by Open Whisper Systems, which is considered the industry standard.
 The encryption features Perfect Forward Secrecy (PFS).
 This means that even if someone manages to somehow steal the key to your secret conversation, they will only be able to see the last message you’ve sent.
 Everything else will remain private.

 On the other hand, WhatsApp is owned by Facebook, which raises huge security concerns.
 Collecting users’ data is at the center of this social media giant’s business model and it failed to keep user data safe multiple times.
 Can we really trust Facebook, secure encryption notwithstanding?